1996 Minnesota Twins season

+The 1996 Minnesota Twins season was the 36th season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 15th season at Hubert H. Humphrey Metrodome and the 96th overall in the American League.

-Prior to spring training, the 1996 Minnesota Twins were projected to be a contending team.
+Prior to spring training, the Twins were projected to be a contending team.
 The team's chances significantly worsened on March 28, 1996.
 Kirby Puckett, the team's franchise player, had been tattooing the Grapefruit League (spring training) for a .360 average, but that morning woke up without vision in his right eye.
 He was eventually diagnosed with glaucoma.
 Several surgeries over the next few months could not restore vision in the eye.
 Puckett announced his retirement from baseball on July 12.
-After beginning the season under the melancholy cloud of the Puckett situation, Manager Tom Kelly's team finished the year with a 78-84 record, which put it in fourth place in the American League Central Division.
+After beginning the season under the melancholy cloud of the Puckett situation, Manager Tom Kelly's team finished the year with a 78–84 record, which put it in fourth place in the American League Central.